This is one of a series of articles designed to help your organization get the most out of PPM Pro.

 The four user types that apply to people who will be accessing the PPM Pro user interface are:

-- Request User - Request permissions differ a bit based on whether you are using legacy requests or the new requests feature.
-The main reason for assigning a Request User is to only allow users to be able to create, submit, view, and/or score requests.
+- Request User - The main reason for assigning a Request User is to only allow users to be able to create, submit, view, and/or score requests.
 Request users cannot be given access to any other entities, cannot be added to standard groups, and cannot have Administrator permissions.

-- Stakeholder User - Stakeholder users can be granted profile-based permissions for creating, viewing, scoring, and/or approving requests (possible permissions differ depending on whether legacy requests or new requests, similar to Request user type above).
+- Stakeholder User - Stakeholder users can be granted profile-based permissions for creating, viewing, scoring, and/or approving requests.
 They can also drill down from a report or dashboard to view any entity in the system that they have been given permission to view through profile-based permissions.
 Stakeholder users cannot be given other types of access (such as edit) to any other entities, cannot be added to standard groups, and cannot have Administrator permissions.

 - Full User - Full users can be granted profile-based permissions for all entities and their functions.
 They also can be added to standard groups and can have Administrator permissions.